Masters of Engineering with a Concentration in Advanced Safety Engineering and Management (M.Eng.)

 ASEM 614.
 Engineering Ethics and Acceptable Risk.
 3 Hours.

-This course explores the economic, social, and political consequences of safety risk and considers provocative real world dilemmas: What is acceptable risk?
-Are the fundamental canons of engineering ethics contrary to the concept of acceptable risk?
+This course explores the economic, social, and political consequences of safety risk and considers provocative real-world dilemmas: What is acceptable risk?
+Are the fundamental canons of engineering ethics and safety ethics contrary to the concept of acceptable risk?
 What is the worth of human life?
-Students will conduct critical reviews of corporate safety and ethics policies from market leaders in all major industries as well as their own company.
-Real-world case studies provide the framework for exercises in resolving conflicts of interest and avoiding the dilemma of "whistle blowing."
-Guest lecturers from diverse backgrounds will discuss their experiences with ethics in the workplace.
-Live participation in a weekly 1.5 hour online forum is required.
+Students will conduct critical reviews of corporate safety and ethics policies from their own company.
+Real-world case studies provide the framework for exercises and are used throughout course discussion boards, assignments, and dialogues.
+Participation in periodic live dialogue is required.

 Prerequisites: ASEM 610 [Min Grade: B](Can be taken Concurrently)